The Travelers-Back by m. l. teague (page 41)

 Lunch and dinner were not forthcoming.
 Daylight narrowed to a pencil, which meant the sun had dropped through the shallow winter sky to disappear behind a copse.
 In its failing, a tint of apple peel filled the upstairs.
 A lambent sky conspired with the late formation of clouds to rush in a prescient dusk.
-The fog had evaporated in the previous hour, although its peculiar opacity was taken up without a break by ensuing night, where moonlight gained.
+The fog had evaporated in the previous hour, although its peculiar opacity was taken up without a break by ensuing night.

-The bed in the room opposite still possessed a box spring, if not a mattress, but the prisoner believed it should be tolerable for a stay in those thin hours preceding midnight.
+The bed in the room opposite still possessed a box spring, if not a mattress, but the prisoner believed it should be tolerable.

-Waxing shadows saturated every wall in the room, and though they were no longer seen to move, movement of a kind stirred within them.
-The house was nonetheless silent where the manufactured storm had yet to sound from any corner.
+Scene: Waxing shadows saturated every wall in the room, and though they were no longer seen to move, movement of a kind stirred within them.
+The house was nonetheless silent where the manufactured storm had yet to sound.

 The gladdened captive fled downstairs, but his liberator never materialized at the front door.
 Nor did he venture to the north side of the property and the rear door.

-The absence of motion light on the stairs convinced Liam that he dreamt the episode, so he returned upstairs.
-And yet, Howard was still darkly seen against the bramble below the bay window.
+An absence of motion light on the stairs convinced Liam that he dreamt the episode, so he returned upstairs—Howard was still seen against the bramble below the bay window.

 “Force the front door!” his friend urged.